 Although solar shingles are relatively expensive, they can reduce roofing costs.
 In the United States, the average cost to replace an entire roof with asphalt shingles is $5,100 – $10,000.
 Therefore, the total lifecycle cost of a solar roof is not necessarily more than that of solar panels and separate roofing material.

 In addition, the lifespan of the solar shingles matches the roofing materials, eliminating the need to remove solar panels for a roof replacement.
 Solar contractors often charge around $2,000 or $3,000 for this service.
-Also, solar shingles offer peace of mind to homeowners who don’t want to remove the panels to replace the roof.
+Also, solar roof shingles offer peace of mind to homeowners who don’t want to remove the panels to replace the roof.
 However, installing solar PV panels on a metal roof is another way to potentially sidestep this issue because metal roofs are designed to last 40 – 70 years.

-Solar Shingles Vs. Solar Panels: Which Is Best For Your Clients?
+Solar Shingles Vs Solar Panels: Which Is Best For Your Clients?

 Ultimately, whether solar shingles are a good fit for your customers depends on their home, goals, and project budget.
 As solar roof shingles become more common, the prices may decrease, creating more widespread appeal.